| |

 continued growth of the Law School and the prestigious Alumni

 Association Scholarship.
-He is also a winner of 3 writing
+He is also a winner of three writing

 competitions, including the Gerald Rose Memorial Competition and the